 The flu’s fatal characteristic is reflected in the number of NSW reported influenza-associated deaths.
 In 2017 there were 654 influenza-associated deaths, 204% increase on 2016’s 215 reported influenza-associated deaths.
 (NSW Health, Communicable Diseases, Influenza Monthly Epidemiology Report, December 2017 and 2016).

-Given this, Sydney North Primary Health Network is playing its part to ensure the people of the Northern Sydney region are preparing for winter’s health challenges by increasing their rates of influenza vaccination.
+Given this, Sydney North Health Network is playing its part to ensure the people of the Northern Sydney region are preparing for winter’s health challenges by increasing their rates of influenza vaccination.
 Now, during autumn’s milder days, is an excellent time to visit your general practitioner, have a check-up and get your flu vaccination for the winter ahead.